Kathryn Thomas: Finger wagging incident

+Peugeot deal

+Thomas became a "brand ambassador" for Peugeot in June 2023, a deal arranged by her agent, Noel Kelly of NK Management.
+This began with her promotion of the Peugeot 308.
+The deal proved controversial as it coincided with revelations about Ryan Tubridy's extra wages.
+The deal was publicised further in July 2023 as those revelations continued.

 Personal life

 Thomas, had a five-year relationship with Garda Enda Waters, which ended in July 2012.
 She has been dating businessman Padraig McLoughlin since mid-2013.

 In 2017, Thomas announced through Instagram that she and McLoughlin were expecting their first child together.
 In March 2018, Thomas had her first daughter, Ellie McLoughlin.
 She announced via Instagram in June 2021 that she and McLoughlin were expecting their second child.
 She lives in Inchicore.

-Thomas revealed in 2015 that a series of shooting stars inked on the inside of her lower left arm were not tattoos but were in fact transfers.
+Thomas revealed in 2015 that a series of shooting stars inked on the inside of her lower left arm were not tattoos but were in fact transfers, as she was scared to get a real tattoo.

-Commercial ventures

-In April 2015 Thomas set up Pure Results Bootcamp, a seven-day diet and exercise camp operating out of Inish Beg Island, a private Island Estate in West Cork, Ireland.
-The camp programme includes a pre-camp consultation with a nutritionist to establish the participants' goals, a shared room in a courtyard cottage, a two-week post-camp fitness and diet programme and two weekly weigh-ins with a member of the Pure Results Bootcamp team.